pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 In progress right now:

 Still to be done
-- Create a user preferences
+- Create a user preferences that gets saved and restored
 - Add favorite commands and auto-run commands?
 - "Fix" in case the user picked "output" and now wants everything to be "table" or vice-versa.
 - Clear the history?
 Which deletes all but the most recent item?